Amy Gibbs

 Meetings in September 2024

-Amy Gibbs, in her capacity as Stakeholder (non-voting) and Chair of Tower Hamlets Together, was present at the Tower Hamlets Health and Wellbeing Board meeting on September 23, 2024.
-However, the provided document does not indicate that she spoke or took any specific action during the meeting.
+Amy Gibbs, in her role as Chair of Tower Hamlets Together, attended the Tower Hamlets Health and Wellbeing Board meeting on June 10, 2024.
+However, the available documentation does not indicate any specific statements or actions taken by her during the meeting.

 Activity Timeline